Time-variable Observation

 Micro Patterned Analyzers

 If pixel pitch becomes a limiting factor for an LCD approach, a polarizer grid can be placed directly on the silicon sensor, either as part of the 1st metal layer during sensor fabrication, or as an added ion beam etched wire grid polarizer.
 The superpixel would be composed of 4 states: 0, 45, 90, and 135 allowing for a complete identification of the Stokes’s parameters.
 There are several manufacturers for pixellated or micro patterned polarizer grids that have achieved optical wire grid polarizers as small as 5.6 microns.
 On top of the grid, a global polarization rotating mechanism rotates the polarized input beam through 180 degrees.
 When analyzed by the 4 polarizer states, this yields 4 distinct modulation functions.
-The polarization can be rotated globally by a a single ITO coated liquid crystal, a mechanically rotating half-waveplate, or a Pockels Cell.
+The polarization can be rotated globally by a single ITO coated liquid crystal, a mechanically rotating half-waveplate, or a Pockels Cell.

 Chip modulation